 We offer many programs during the school year.
 Coming up are:

-A Morning on Medieval Europe (WAITLIST)
+A Morning on Medieval Europe (FULL)

 This program is offered in partnership with the National Center for History in the Schools.
 It features a presentation by Avi, award-winning writer of young adult and children's literature.
 Avi will speak about his novel, Crispin, set in medieval England.
 The program also includes a presentation by Dr. Teo Ruiz, UCLA History Department and an opportunity to experience the Medieval World Blueprint curriculum.